jckdm/CSS-parser/README.md

 # CSS-parser
+# IN PROGRESS

+1. prompts user for single .css file
+2. parses all .html files in PWD
-finds unused classes and IDs in HTML/CSS
+3. prints names of unused classes and IDs

-#in-progress